lindsaykatz/hansard-proj/README.md

 -   Run filled in datasets from step 2 through a suite of automated tests using the `08-data_validation.R` script, making necessary corrections to the data which did not pass all of these tests.
 We then re-exported those files which required additional cleaning identified by these tests, and re-ran them through the full suite of tests to ensure every file in our dataset passed every validation test.

--   Convert the validated CSV files to Parquet format using our `09-csv_to_parquet.R` script.

--   Run time stamp validation check with `10-check_time_stamps.R`.
+-   Run a time stamp validation check on the data with `09-check_time_stamps.R`.

--   Add a PartyFacts ID variable to each CSV and Parquet file in our database with `11-add_party_facts.R`.
+-   Add a PartyFacts ID variable to each validated file in our database with `10-add_party_facts.R`, and export each to both CSV and Parquet forms.
 In this script we also export the `PartyFacts_map.csv` file, which was used to map the correct PartyFact identification number to it's corresponding party abbreviation.

--   Generate a single corpus with all sitting day's data in both CSV and Parquet forms with 12-`create_one_corpus.R`.
+-   Generate a single corpus with all sitting day's data in both CSV and Parquet forms with `11-ceate_one_corpus.R`.

--   Extract and clean all debate topics from each Hansard XML, and export them as a single CSV file and a single Parquet file using `13-get_debate_topics.R`.
+-   Extract and clean all debate topics from each Hansard XML, and export them as a single CSV file and a single Parquet file using `12-get_debate_topics.R`.

 ## Example Code